Arthurkhan/star-gazer-analysis/update-logs/2025-05-30-enhanced-detailed-analysis-visuals.md

 - Used larger font sizes (text-4xl, text-5xl) for important metrics
 - Added transition effects for smooth interactions
 - Maintained accessibility with proper contrast ratios
+- Fixed fullscreen scrolling with flexbox layout and overflow management
+- Added body scroll lock to prevent background scrolling in fullscreen mode

 ## Success Criteria: ✅
 - ✅ Important information is more prominent with larger typography